Integrating IoT and machine learning: Benefits and use cases

 - Training and pattern recognition.
 Historical data gives ML models the foundation they need to recognize patterns that represent conditions and, with the support of experts, link those patterns to recommended actions.

 - Analysis and forecasting.
-Analyzing historical data enables ML models to recognize trends, spot developing conditions that require intervention and compare the value of alternative actions.
+Analyzing historical data enables ML models to recognize trends, spot developing conditions requiring intervention and compare the value of alternative actions.
+For example, historical data can define the state of the process, identify it as valid or indicate a problem and recognize steps to restore invalid states to an identified goal state.

 Machine learning and IoT applications across industries